 Shipping: Hong Kong continues to flourish as a hub port serving the South Asian Pacific region and acting as an important entrepot for the Mainland of China and a transshipment port in the region.
 At present, transshipment cargo accounted for around 60% of our container throughput.
-During 2021, a total of 62 477 sea-going vessels and river-trade vessels arrived Hong Kong.
+During 2023, a total of about 92 200 sea-going vessels and river-trade vessels arrived Hong Kong.

-Containerisation: The Kwai Tsing Container Terminals, located in the north-western part of the harbour, has nine container terminals with 24 berths along about 7 794 metres of deep water frontage.
+Containerisation: The Kwai Tsing Container Terminals, located in the north-western part of the Victoria Harbour, has nine container terminals with 24 berths along about 7 794 metres of deep water frontage.
 It covers a total terminal area of about 279 hectares which includes container yards and container freight stations.
-Hong Kong Port has a total handling capacity of over 20 million TEUs (20-foot equivalent units) a year.
-The navigation depth of the Kwai Tsing port basin and the approaching channel have been dredged to 17 metres to enable ultra large container vessels to access Kwai Tsing container terminals at all tides which helps maintain Hong Kong as one of major ports of Southern China.
+The nine container terminals have a total handling capacity of over 20 million TEUs (20-foot equivalent units) a year.
+The navigation depth of the Kwai Tsing port basin and the approaching channel have been dredged to 17 metres to enable ultra large container vessels to access Kwai Tsing Container Terminals at all tides which helps maintain Hong Kong as one of major ports of Southern China.

-Hong Kong handled 17.8 million TEUs in 2021, making it one of the world's busiest container ports.
-Of the total container throughput, some 14.6 million TEUs were handled at Kwai Tsing Container Terminals, while about 3.2 million TEUs were handled in mid-stream and other wharves.
+Hong Kong handled 14.4 million TEUs in 2023, making it one of the world's busiest container ports.
+Of the total container throughput, some 11.0 million TEUs were handled at Kwai Tsing Container Terminals, while about 3.4 million TEUs were handled in mid-stream and other wharves.

-Cross-boundary Ferry Services: Before 2021, the Hong Kong-Macau Ferry Terminal in Sheung Wan, the China Ferry Terminal in Tsim Sha Tsui and the Tuen Mun Ferry Terminal in Tuen Mun provided ferry services to Macao and 11 ports in the Mainland.
+Cross-boundary Ferry Services: In 2023, the Hong Kong-Macau Ferry Terminal in Sheung Wan and the China Ferry Terminal in Tsim Sha Tsui provided ferry services to Macao and 18 ports in the Mainland.
 About 80 vessels, mostly high-speed passenger craft such as jetfoils and catamarans, operated from these terminals.
-Due to the COVID-19 pandemic, the cross-boundary ferry services have been suspended since early 2020.
-The Tuen Mun Ferry Terminal ceased its cross-boundary ferry services from June 2021, pursuant to the operator's termination of the tenancy agreement.